Roymod/ChatGPT-Auto-Save/PRIVACY_EN.md

 ## 4. Data Security

 *   **Local Processing:** The majority of the extension's operations (Export, UI Theming, Auto-Backup) occur entirely locally within your browser.
-*   **No Analytics:** We do not use Google Analytics or other tracking cookies to monitor your usage.

 ## 5. Changes to This Policy